Trading on a Stock Exchange: Traditional IPO vs. SPAC IPO

 Costs of Marketing: Because most SPAC mergers do not require gaining the interest of investors in public exchanges with an extensive roadshow, the costs of SPAC mergers tend to be less than traditional IPOs.

 Price Discovery: An IPO’s price depends on market conditions at the time of listing, whereas you negotiate the pricing with the SPAC before the transaction closes, which can be more advantageous in a volatile market.

 Compensation: SPAC sponsors receive 20% of equity in the combined company and warrants to purchase more shares to compensate them for the risk they take in putting up their at-risk capital to form and operate the SPAC between the time of its IPO and the time it acquires its target company.
 While a great value to the sponsors, this dilutes the public shareholders’ ownership of the SPAC.
 Further dilution can occur in a SPAC if it requires additional funding through a PIPE (private investment in public equity).

 Regulation and Level of Scrutiny: Traditional IPOs have stable regulations designed to protect everyday investors.
 The SPAC process does not require the rigorous due diligence of a traditional IPO, which some see as a major benefit to a SPAC merger.
 However, this lack of due diligence can lead to potential restatements, incorrectly valued business, and lack of disclosures important for shareholders when considering whether to approve the merger.
 While the SEC has announced new accounting mandates for SPACs, it is unclear how far the SEC regulations will go.

 If you have recently bought shares in a company through a traditional IPO or SPAC merger, and have questions about the value of the shares or management of the company, Robbins LLP can help.
-Contact us to learn about your rights and remedies in relation to a loss in the value of your investment.
+Contact the attorneys at Robbins LLP to learn about shareholder rights and remedies in relation to a loss in the value of your investment.